5803emma/milestone2-simongame/README.md

 - Difficulty settings - easy, moderate and difficult.
 The pattern would be generated slowly in easy mode, at a faster pace in moderate, and faster again in difficult.
 This is a feature in some of the newer Simon games.
 - An Audio Off option would make the game more difficult as players would only have visual cues for the pattern.
-- Option to store player username and score so that players can try to beat their own scores or those of other players.
+- An option to store player username and score so that players can keep track of their high scores and try to beat their them.

 ## Technologies